We’ll say goodbye today.

 Chilanchi, she pulls on me, wants me to go around front, but the others want to stay.
 I’m torn.
 I stay.
 And Chilanchi, she takes the little card with our little picture, shreds it into ribbons, throws it on the ground.
 Stomps her foot, glares at me.

 Sophonie is angry, shouts things I don’t understand.
-Then shakes her head, narrows her eyes, and spits the words through clenched teeth, “No friend!
-No friend.”
+Then shakes her head, narrows her eyes, and and then protests in English, “No friend!
+No friend!”

 “No,” I say.
 “It’s okay.
 She’s upset.
 She’s sad.
 Yes, friend.”

 Chilanchi runs off.
 I start after her, but the others grab onto me.
 “Sandy, stay.
 Stay.”

 And I’m torn.
 I stay.
 Maybe Chilanchi needs a little time.